 The emphasis is on what we know, what we need to know and how we get there.
 Mathematics is an important tool if you are doing Physics.
 This course assumes you are not planning to be a physicist, (if you are you are in the wrong course) but all of you will be decision-makers.
 Some of you will be leaders making decisions that affect not only your lives and those of your family but the lives of many others as well.
-Mathematics will not be important but concepts, facts, and how to integrate them to make an informed decision will be.
+This course will not focus on solving equations and doing calculations.
+Rather the emphasis is on important concepts, methods for investigation, good reasoning, facts, and how to develop and integrate these to make informed decisions.
 So put your calculators away, prepare to challenge your preconceived ideas, and think.